Global Solar PV Demand Expected to Surge by 40% in 2023, Fueled by Favorable Economics and Policy Support

 Rob Barnett, a senior clean energy analyst at Bloomberg Intelligence, commented, “Global solar demand may rise about 30-40% in 2023, with industry revenues increasing about 35%.
 Despite such fast top-line growth, solar share prices have trailed this year relative to the overall market, though we note that solar shares are performing broadly in line with the energy sector.
 We believe the rapid pace of growth can be sustained in 2023-25, which may boost sentiment and help lift consensus sales expectations in the years ahead.”

-The report specifically highlighted the success of manufacturers and Maxeon in 2023.
+The report specifically highlighted the success of manufacturers First Solar and in 2023.
 These companies have benefitted from incentives and tax credits offered by the IRA, alongside the aforementioned price declines and increased demand.
-First Solar has secured capacity orders at favorable prices from companies like and for the coming years, with a backlog of over 70GW as of April.
+First Solar has secured capacity orders at favorable prices from companies like and Lightsource bp for the coming years, with a backlog of over 70GW as of April.

 See also: China's Q1 Renewable Energy Growth Impresses with 86.5% Surge in Installed Capacity